 Bit 0: Auto-Squelch Enable (ASQUEL).
-This configuration bit enables automatic squelching of the output clock pins (both CMOS and LVDS/LVPECL differential) whenever the DPLL selected by the DFSMUX bit (above) has no selected reference ([PTAB1.SELREF=0](#)).
+This configuration bit enables automatic squelching of the output clock pins (both CMOS and LVDS/LVPECL differential) whenever the DPLL has no selected reference ([PTAB1.SELREF=0](#)).
 When a CMOS output is squelched it is forced low.
 When a differential output is squelched, its POS pin is forced low and its NEG pin is forced high.
-Note, this bit has no effect on the CML outputs.
+Note, this bit has no effect on the CML outputs and on outputs where [OCCR1.DFSMUX=1](#).